Requirements for payslip reporting

 Check your compliance

-If you're using our Employer Portal or MercerSpectrum for your super administration, you have already satisfied the requirement to comply with the electronic standards.
+If you're using our Employer Portal for your super administration, you have already satisfied the requirement to comply with the electronic standards.

 If you’re unsure whether the super administration system you’re using is compliant, please contact the Employer Hotline on 1800 640 886.